 - Be aware that children are very attuned to their parent’s non-verbal communication.
 Try to model coherence between what you say and what you do.

 - Use incidental teaching.
-For example, if your daughter is having pieces of string cheese and crackers for lunch, ask about shapes and colors to prompt learning.
+For example, if your child is having pieces of string cheese and crackers for lunch, ask about shapes and colors to prompt learning.

 - Hold logical consequences for bad behavior.
-For example, remove troublesome objects from your child’s view and try to talk with her about what happened.
+For example, remove troublesome objects from your child’s view and try to talk with them about what happened.

-- Recognize emotions and help her translate them into words.
+- Recognize emotions and help them translate them into words.